FDRMFL: Multimodal Federated Feature Extraction Model Based on Information Maximization and Contrastive Learning: Data analysis

-For the experimental setup, each client contains dedicated encoders for the three modalities: a convolutional network for images, a bidirectional LSTM for text, and a multilayer perceptron for vectors.
-The three encoded outputs are aligned and aggregated in a fusion layer to obtain a unified multimodal representation, which is regressed to a scalar output.
-Federated training adopts a standard configuration (e.g., $5$ federation rounds, $3$ local epochs per client, batch size $32$, Adam with learning rate $0.001$).
-The compared methods are listed by name only: PCA, TSVD, RP, MAE and the proposed FDRMFL.
-The sole evaluation metric is the mean squared error (MSE).
-For each scenario we perform multiple repeated runs and report the statistics of MSE; subsequent comparisons are made solely on the means reported in the table.Unless otherwise noted, all tables report mean (std) over N=10 runs; boldface indicates the best in column.
+Each client employs a convolutional encoder for images, a bidirectional LSTM for text, and an MLP for vectors; outputs are fused and regressed to a scalar target.
+Federated training uses 5 communication rounds, 3 local epochs, batch size 32, latent dimension $d{=}128$, and Adam with learning rate $0.001$.
+Baselines are PCA, TSVD, RP, and VAE; the evaluation metric is MSE.
+Unless otherwise noted, all tables report mean (standard deviation) over 10 independent runs; boldface marks the best value per column.

-Results are shown in Table \ref{tab:link_function_mse1} and Figure \ref{f99}.
-Across the nine sub-scenarios formed by the three link functions and three clients, FDRMFL attains the lowest MSE in $9/9$ cases.
-Averaged over all sub-scenarios, the mean MSEs are: PCA $0.817$, TSVD $0.839$, RP $0.825$, and FDRMFL $0.541$, so relative to the best overall baseline (PCA, $0.817$), FDRMFL achieves an average relative reduction of about $33.8\%$.
+Results are shown in Table~\ref{tab:link_function_mse1} and Figure~\ref{f99}.
+FDRMFL attains the lowest MSE in all $9/9$ sub-scenarios (3 link functions $\times$ 3 clients).
+Relative to the best overall baseline (PCA, mean MSE $0.817$), FDRMFL ($0.541$) achieves an average relative reduction of $33.8\%$.
+The gains are largest under the most challenging Link-1 regime ($39.1\%$ reduction versus PCA), and remain substantial for Link-2 ($25.4\%$) and Link-3 ($26.0\%$).
+At the sub-scenario level, relative improvements range from $19.1\%$ (Link-3, client~2) to $45.2\%$ (Link-1, client~1), demonstrating that the multi-constraint design improves performance in both difficult and relatively easier settings.